District Attorney General Glenn Funk

 https://www.wkrn.com/news/local-news/nashville/nashville-leaders-crime-victims-offer-hope-to-others/

-The Nashville Safe Surrender event on December 10th and 11th, 2021 proved to be a huge success, with almost 200 participants taking part to clear their outstanding warrants.
-In Davidson County, there are more 30-thousand outstanding warrants, most of them for non-violent offenses or court fees that were never paid.
+The Nashville Safe Surrender event on December 6th and 7th, 2024, proved to be a huge success, with some 420 participants being processed during the two day event at Galilee Baptist Church.
+They came to clear outstanding, non-violent warrants or seek assistance on criminal matters that may be on their records.
+In Davidson County, there were more 30-thousand outstanding warrants when Safe Surrender began as an annual event in 2021, most of them for non-violent offenses or court fees that were never paid.
 In an effort to clear these warrants and give participants a fresh start, The Nashville District Attorney’s office, along with Metro Police, The Davidson County Sheriff’s office, the Public Defender’s office, the court system, and local pastors teamed up for this massive two day event held at Galilee Missionary Baptist Church.
 Many of the charges were able to be dismissed, while others were given favorable consideration by Judges and court personnel on site.
-A total of 193 people came to the church, 67 of whom had warrants, according to Metro Nashville Police.
-Charges included 65 misdemeanors and 23 felonies.
-Out of the 67 people with warrants, 60 were free to go after seeing a judge.
 In addition, Nashville District Attorney Glenn Funk and his staff, along with the Public Defender’s office are reviewing outstanding warrants of those that could not attend to see if those warrants may also be dismissed.

 Community Impact